Matthieu Blazy’s Structural Reset at Chanel

 (Cotton , White)

-The most common misunderstanding Chanel Spring 2026 is simple: thinner-looking tweed must mean lighter garments.
+Chanel Spring 2026 is easily misread.
+Thinner-looking tweed must mean lighter garments.

 It does not.

-What determines the weight of Chanel Spring 2026 is not visible thickness, but structural strategy—compressed weave density, the placement of internal support, and the reassignment of detail as load-bearing elements.
+This season’s weight comes not from visible thickness but from structural strategy — compressed weave density, the placement of internal support, and the reassignment of detail as load-bearing elements.

-Blazy’s design language has always prioritized internal order over surface softness.
-He is not interested in garments that simply flow.
-He is interested in garments that hold.
+Blazy has always prioritized internal order over surface softness.
+He is not drawn to garments that flow.
+He is drawn to garments that hold.

 (Cotton Tweed / Black)